Rockypocky77/ChancifySATPrep/sat12.md

 B) the committee proposed several changes

-C) several changes had been proposed by the committee
+C) the committee's several changes were proposed

 D) the proposing of several changes was done